hbclaure/Co_Tetris/README.md

 ```

 6. **Run the application:**
 Navigate to `localhost:3000` in your web browser to see the application running locally on your machine.

-Create .env file in top folder of local repository. <br>
-Copy the following into the .env file. <br>
-#Mongo DB connection information <br>
-MONGO_URI  = mongodb+srv://hbclaure:Tetrisgame123@cluster0-uygx4.mongodb.net/collab_tetris_dev?retryWrites=true&w=majority
-4. Install dependencies by running  "npm install"
-5. Navigate to "localhost:3000" on local web browser.
-You should be able to see the application running locally on your machine.
+You will need to log in on at least two tabs to connect to the game.

 ## Deploying the Game Online